KrzysztofUrbaniec/retail-sales-analysis/README.md

 The project aimed to discover trends and relationships in the sales data as well as to monitor business performance based on user-centric and revenue-centric KPIs.

+Files with extension .sql contain all queries used during the analysis.
+There is also an Excel file (Charts.xlsx), that contains dashboards and visualizations.

 ### The dataset:
 Link to the [source](https://www.kaggle.com/datasets/gabrielsantello/wholesale-and-retail-orders-dataset).